cs4241-21a/a3-persistence/README.markdown

 How did you use alignment to organize information and/or increase contrast for particular elements.
 Write a paragraph of at least 125 words *for each of four principles* (four paragraphs, 500 words in total).

-Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
----

-## Your Web Application Title

-your glitch (or alternative server) link e.g. http://a3-charlie-roberts.glitch.me

-Include a very brief summary of your project here.
-Images are encouraged, along with concise, high-level text.
-Be sure to include:

-- the goal of the application
-- challenges you faced in realizing the application
-- what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
-- what CSS framework you used and why
-  - include any modifications to the CSS framework you made via custom CSS you authored
-- the five Express middleware packages you used and a short (one sentence) summary of what each one does.
-If you use a custom function for *one* (and one alone) middleware please add a little more detail about what it does.

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy